mrismanaziz/Reforestation/README.md

-## I knew i shouldn’t have ate that seafood.
-Because now i’m feeling a little… Eel
+## I just wrote a book on reverse psychology.
+Do not read it!